 If you're on a low income and get certain benefits or tax credits, and there are no other children under 16 in your family, you could get this one-off payment.

 The main benefit for people of working age who are out of work.

-If you can't be available for full-time work and haven't got enough money to live on, you might qualify for Income Support, depending on your circumstances.
+If you can't be available for full-time work and have not got enough money to live on, you might qualify for Income Support, depending on your circumstances.

-Find out more about Income Support, including how and where to claim.
+Find out more about Income Support on GOV.UK, including how and where to claim.

 Employment and Support Allowance

 This has replaced Income Support for people who can't work because of illness or disability.

 You might be eligible for help with all or part of your rent if you're on a low income.